matrix-org/matrix-spec-proposals/proposals/3856-threads-list-api.md

 MSC2836 attempts to solve a larger problem, including allowing for arbitrary branching of threads (and many levels of event relations).
 MSC3440 forbids creating threads off a threaded message, allowing for a simpler design.
-Additionally, the MSC2836 design is more computensively intensive for both clients and servers to implement due to the tree-like nature of the query.
+Additionally, the MSC2836 design is more computationally intensive for both clients and servers to implement due to the tree-like nature of the query.

 A benefit to the MSC2836 design is that it supports querying over federation for